EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/specdeepmap_tut.rst

 **Authors:** Leon-Friedrich Thomas

-**Publication date:** 01/04/2025
+**Publication date:** 21/05/2025

-This tutorial give an introduction to the Processing Algorithms of the Spectral Imaging Deep Learning Mapper (SpecDeepMap) application.
+This tutorial gives an introduction to the Processing Algorithms of the Spectral Imaging Deep Learning Mapper (SpecDeepMap) application.
 It is designed for EnMAP-Box 3.16 or higher.
 Minor changes may be present in subsequent versions, such as modified menu labels or added parameter options.

 In this Tutorial we will fine-tune a pretrained Resnet18 backbone for Sentinel-2 Top of Atmosphere reflectance imagery with European Union Crop type Map (EUCROPMAP) labels for a semantic segmentation task.